 Single and living on one income?

-So whether your retirement goal is to create a startup, hike the Appalachian Trail, hit the links, or spend time with family and friends, a solid retirement strategy can help ensure that your future goals come true.
+So whether your retirement goal is to create a startup, hit the links, or spend time with family and friends, a solid retirement strategy can help ensure that your future goals come true.
 And we're confident you can do it.

 Here are some ways to get off to a smart start toward building the nest egg you’ll need to enjoy retirement: